 - If they are packed correctly, packing cubes can keep your clothes looking wrinkle-free so you won’t have to worry about ironing on your vacation.

 - Packing cubes can be taken right from your suitcase and put directly in the dresser drawers in your hotel room.
+That not only makes it quicker to unpack, it also makes it more sanitary since the clothes you are wearing aren’t touching the drawers directly.

 - Small items, like power cords, can be held in the small cube.